-- · Fostering an environment in which diversity is valued, understood, and sought. - Ensuring that all programs to recruit and hire applicants for employment, as well as programs to promote, train, develop, evaluate, reward, and discipline employees are conducted in a fair and consistent manner, solely on the basis of merit, and in compliance with equal employment opportunity laws and regulations. - Ensuring equal employment opportunity to all employees and applicants for employment without regard to race, color, religion, sex (including pregnancy and gender identity), sexual orientation, national origin, age, disability (mental, intellectual, or physical), marital status, parental status, political affiliation, genetic information including family medical history, or any other basis protected by law, such as retaliation, reprisal, and equal pay. - Providing developmental opportunities to all employees to enable them to achieve their maximum potential and judging them fairly and treating them with dignity and respect. - · Providing reasonable accommodations for applicants and employees with disabilities. - Maintaining policies that allow all employees to work in an environment that is free from discrimination and harassment and in which employees may exercise their rights without fear of reprisal. - Resolving workplace conflicts, confrontations, and complaints in a prompt, impartial, respectful, and constructive manner. - Educating managers, supervisors, and employees of their rights and responsibilities under Federal law and holding them accountable for the successful implementation of FCC Equal Employment Opportunity (EEO) and diversity programs. - · Upholding all EEO principles in the workplace.
+- · Fostering an environment in which diversity is valued. understood, and sought. - Ensuring that all programs to recruit and hire applicants for employment. as well as programs to promote. train. develop, evaluate. reward, and discipline employees are conducted in a fair and consistent manner, solely on the basis of merit, and in compliance with equal employment opportunity laws and regulations. - Ensuring equal employment opportunity to all employees and applicants for employment without regard lo race, color, religion, sex (including pregnancy and gender identity), sexual orientation, national origin, age. disability (mental, intellectual, or physical), marital status, parental status, political affiliation, genetic information including family medical history, or any other basis protected by law, such as retaliation, reprisal, and equal pay. - Providing developmental opportunities to all employees to enable them to achieve their maximum potential and judging them fairly and treating them with dignity and respect. - · Providing reasonable accommodations for applicants and employees with disabilities. - Maintaining policies that allow all employees to work in an environment that is free from discrimination and harassment and in which employees may exercise their rights without fc r of reprisal. - Resolving workplace conflicts. confrontations. and complaints in a prompt. impartial, respectful. and constructive manner. - Educating managers. supervisors. and employees of their rights and responsibilities under Federal law and holding them accountable for the successful implementation or FCC Equal Employment Opportunity (EEO) and diversity programs. - Upholding all EEO principles in the workplace.

-Thank you for your commitment to equal employment opportunity and the promotion of a strong affirmative employment program at the FCC.
+Thank you for your commitment to equal employment opportunity and the promotion or a strong affirmative employment program all the FCC.